grantp-teaching/cloud_foundations_ca1/ca1_spec.md

 Your system must contain 1 EC2 instance AND at least 1 PaaS service (SQS, S3, others).
 Setup, demonstration and teardown are to be done in a scripted fashion only.

+If you are using your own AWS account there is no problem.

 ### Design (20%)

 You are to present your design in a file `system_design.pdf`.